tweag/nickel/doc/manual/contracts.md

 `std.contract.not (Array Number)` is essentially the same as `std.contract.not (Array Dyn)`, and will reject any array.

 On the other hand, `all_of` doesn't suffer from the same limitations, since it has to apply all contracts unconditionally.

 One exception worth noting is function contracts, which are mostly delayed, and might be overstrict with all boolean operators including `all_of`: `all_of [Number -> Number, String -> String]` will reject all values, including the identity function `fun x => x`, because it's the same contract as `std.contract.all_of [Number, String] -> std.contract.all_of[Number, String]`, but `std.contract.all_of [Number, String]` is void.
+Because `fun x => x` can be annotated with the `Number -> Number` and `String -> String` contracts individually, one could expect that the `any_of` combination would work as well, but it doesn't.